theb8821/theb8821/README.md

 - 👋 Hi, I’m @theb8821
-- 👀 I’m interested in Python.
+- 👀 I’m interested in Python and JavaScript.
-- 🌱 I’m currently learning JavaScript.
+- 🌱 I’m currently learning React.
 - 💞️ I’m looking to collaborate on beginner projects.
-- 📫 How to reach me mail: theb8821@gmail.com, Facebook: theb8821, Instagram: theb8821, Twitter: theb8821.
+- 📫 How to reach me email: theb8821@gmail.com, Linkedin: theb8821, Twitter: theb8821.

 <!---
 theb8821/theb8821 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.